coolguy284/node-hash-backup/README.md

     --treeIndent=<integer >= 1> (default `2`): If tree mode is active, the number of spaces to the right to indent each level of the tree.

-Command `getSubtree`:
-  Gets a listing of the files in a given subtree of the backup.

-  Aliases:
-    get-subtree

-  Options:
-    --backupDir=<backupDir> (required): The hash backup folder to get information from.
-        aliases: --backup-dir, --from
-    --name=<name> (required): The name of the backup to get the file from.
-    --pathToEntry=<relativePath> (default `.`): The path inside the backup of the file or folder to get information from.
-        aliases: path-to-entry
-    --withEntries=<true|false> (default `false`): If false, a tree of files in backup will be shown.
-If true, a tree will not be shown and instead detailed information about each entry in the backup will be shown.
-    --treeIndent=<integer >= 1> (default `2`): If tree mode is active, the number of spaces to the right to indent each level of the tree.

 Command `getRawFileContents`:
   Directly prints the contents of a file to console.